adc-trust-ai/trust-free/README.md

 ## 3.0.0 (2026-02-21)
 - Added:
-  1. **New models in leaves:** Renet (SOTA Relaxed Elastic Net) and a custom implementation of Adaptive Elastic Net, offering slightly different accuracy-sparsity profiles
+  1. **New models in leaves:** Renet™ (SOTA Relaxed Elastic Net) and a custom implementation of Adaptive Elastic Net, offering slightly different accuracy-sparsity profiles
   2. **New Direct and Systemic Variable Importance** estimation: an upgrade to the traditional permutation feature importance
-  3. **New Minimum Description Length** mode for leaves: simplest plausible leaf model when Renet gives OLS estimates.
+  3. **New Minimum Description Length** mode for leaves: simplest plausible leaf model when Renet™ gives OLS estimates.
   4. **New open-source datasets module**: make regression datasets with different correlation structures (plain, block, or Toeplitz)
   5. More public classes and methods (can be used as **standalone tools**): Renet, AdaptiveNetCV, FeatureImportance, turbosolve, and the datasets module.
   6. Optional display of leaf model equation in tree plot